 Specifies stream logging level.
-Possible options are the same as for file_level.
+Possible options are the same as for file\level.

-- stream_output (stream) Default sys.stdout is used. sys.stderr is also possible. - debug_message (bool) If True the handlers of every configured logger is printed. - reset_loggers (bool) If True the handlers of all loggers are cleared before configuring the loggers.
-Only use if you know what you do, it could be dangerous.
+- stream\output (stream) Default sys.stdout is used. sys.stderr is also possible. - debug\message (bool) If True the handlers of every configured logger is printed. - reset\loggers (bool) If True the handlers of all loggers are cleared before configuring the loggers.